 Qualifications and Abitur Exams

-As a diverse and art-related subject Latin offers many connections with other subjects including art, music, history, philosophy or religion and is therefore a very good option for the MSA exam or the MSA presentation.
+As a diverse and art-related subject Latin offers many connections with other subjects including art, music, history, philosophy or religion and is therefore a very good option for the MSA presentation or the 5.
+Prüfungskomponente (5.PK) in the German Abitur.

 Latin at JFKS

-Two teachers are currently teaching Latin at JFKS, predominantly in German, in a subject classroom decorated with student work.
-Because of growing student numbers we sometimes move to bigger rooms as well.
+Two of the five teachers qualified to teach Latin at JFKS are currently teaching courses, predominantly in German.
 The learning atmosphere is one of concentrated studying in small groups with a high level of performance and fun of learning, since voluptas (to speak with Epikur) is just as important.

 Vivat, crescat, floreat Lingua Latina!